NaorRegev/face-segmentation/README.md

 # face-segmentation
 Face segmentation using Mask_RCNN model

+The final result is images of a person, without any background.
+Only the person itself with a white background.
+These images are great for machine learning models.

 The segmentation work in few steps:
 1. Make a folder called "capture", a folder called "video", and a folder called "result".
 2. If you want to make images from a video - download the video to the "video" folder, and run the capture_images python file.